 Top tier organizations including Thomson Reuters, TechStars, ACM, Gartner, Allianz, Accel Partners, Stanford University, Ogilvy and Amazon started using Startup Tracker as product development continued.

-Dawn of the DX Network: Startup Tracker joins the Y Combinator Startup School.
+Dawn of the DX Network: Startup Tracker selected by Y Combinator for Startup School class of 2017.

 Startup Tracker was accepted into the Y Combinator Startup School out of 13,321 applicants which resulted in the launch of the Startup Tracker search engine

 web app alpha in June 2017.